weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 We built Weaviate to be as easy to use as possible while catering to different cases such as for trying it out locally, or in production in an enterprise environment.

-Weaviate's authentication capabilities reflect this by allowing for both anonymous uses as well as authenticated uses through OpenID Connect (OIDC).
+Weaviate's authentication capabilities reflect this by allowing for both anonymous users as well as authenticated users through OpenID Connect (OIDC).
 Thus, different authentication schemes can be selected and even combined, from which different [authorization](./authorization.html) options can be specified for different sets of users.
-This allows scenarios such as _"Anonymous users can read some resources, but not all.
-Authenticated users can read all resources.
-Only a special subset of admin users can write or delete resources."_

 ## Anonymous Access
 By default, Weaviate is configured to accept requests without any authentication headers or parameters.
 Users sending such requests will be authenticated as `user: anonymous`.

-You can use the authorization module to specify which permissions to apply to anonymous users.
+You can use the authorization plugin to specify which permissions to apply to anonymous users.
 When anonymous access is disabled altogether, any request without an allowed authentication scheme will return `401 Unauthorized`.

 ### Configuration
-Anonymous access can be enabled or disabled in the Docker Compose yaml using the environment variable shown below:
+Anonymous access can be enabled or disabled in the configuration yaml using the environment variable shown below:

 ```yaml
 services: